justinmelnick/justinmelnick.github.io/_pages/publications.md

 [[manuscript]](https://justinmelnick.github.io/assets/pdf/exit 6-10.pdf)

+Climate Change, International Cooperation, and Electoral Accountability  _(in progress)_

+A Theory of the Consequences of Private Military Companies (with Martin Castillo-Quintana)  _(in progress)_

 <h3>other writing</h3>

 After Trump’s Hong Kong Democracy Act, China Is Still Winning (with Farah Jan), _Foreign Policy_, December 2019